Power custom canvas templates with real-time customer data

-At large, distributed organisations, working across teams and departments can mean many different tools, processes and inevitably, silos.
-In order to operate with efficiency and high performance, enterprises must have scalable and standardised processes.
+At large, distributed organizations, working across teams and departments can mean many different tools, processes and, inevitably, silos.
+In order to operate with efficiency and high performance, enterprises must have scalable and standardized processes.

-Today we’re announcing custom templates for Slack canvas, available for customers on the Enterprise Grid subscription.
+Today we’re announcing custom templates for Slack canvas, available for customers on the Enterprise Grid plan.
 You can already start from scratch using a blank canvas or use one of our pre-built templates to structure your content.
-Now end users and canvas admins can create and publish their own templates unique to their organisation’s business needs to speed up processes at scale.
+Now end users and canvas admins can create and publish their own templates unique to their organization’s business needs to speed up processes at scale.

 Create your own templates, tailored to your business

-Custom templates strike a balance between offering organisations flexibility in designing canvases that match their unique needs and processes and providing workers with a standardised and scalable way to organise knowledge.
+Custom templates strike a balance between offering organizations flexibility in designing canvases that match their unique needs and processes and providing workers with a standardized and scalable way to organize knowledge.
 At the click of a button, admins, project managers, leaders and subject-matter experts can set up ready-to-use templates with built-in automation and pre-populated Salesforce CRM data that anyone in their org can use.

-Your organisation’s processes are happening in Salesforce, but collaboration is happening in Slack.
+Your organization’s processes are happening in Salesforce, but collaboration is happening in Slack.
 Automatically bring that rich information into Slack to streamline processes and make it available in your preferred format.

 Looking for ideas on how to use custom templates?
 We’ve got you covered!